ander6rl/CUDAPowerEfficiency/README.md

 # CUDAPowerEfficiency
 This is a research project looking at CUDA power efficiency with CUDA benchmarks.

-Rebecca Anderson - 'I ran the original benchmarks with this':\n srun --gres=gpu ./mixbench-cuda
+Rebecca Anderson - 'I ran the original benchmarks with this':

+srun --gres=gpu ./mixbench-cuda

 Contributors

-Rebecca Anderson\n
+Rebecca Anderson

-Sarah Pinkstaff\n
+Sarah Pinkstaff

 Ahron Pollak